This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 135 Main St, North Woodstock, NH 03262 / Website

 Right in the Woodstock Inn Brewery is their restaurant that has been voted the White Mountains favorite restaurant for 8 years, so we knew we had to check it out.
-I, of course, had to start with a flight of beers which included some of the rotating favorites like Frosty Goggles (a red pale ale), Mosaic Papaya Pale Ale, Juice Pulp IPA, Milk Stout, and Moody (notes of mango, citrus, and papaya).
-We were starving after a long road trip that day, so we got some appetizers to start.
-We started with their seafood chowder and a crock of their French onion soup to split.
-Usually when I get French onion soup, all I care about is the cheese, let’s be honest.
-Isn’t that everyone’s favorite part?
-I’ll pretty much leave all the broth and onions still in the bowl.
+Pro tip: start with a flight of beers.
+We had a flight of rotating favorites like Frosty Goggles (a red pale ale), Mosaic Papaya Pale Ale, Juice Pulp IPA, Milk Stout, and Moody (notes of mango, citrus, and papaya).
+To compliment the beers, the brewery also has great range of appetizers.
+We started with their seafood chowder and a crock of their French onion soup.
+Usually when it comes to French onion soup, let’s be honest, the cheese is the best part.
 However, the broth was so salty and flavorful we literally were tipping the bowl to get it out.
-I had to remind myself that I was in public to keep myself from picking up the bowl and slurping it.
-The seafood chowder had a good amount of plump clam meat and shrimp.

-For our main dishes we split the salmon wellington (a salmon fillet with asparagus baked until crispy inside of a puff pastry and smothered in creamy hollandaise sauce) and a 12 ounce aged New York sirloin seared until the outside had a nice crust and the inside was perfectly medium rare, covered in a salty gorgonzola cream sauce.
-I’ll be honest, I was skeptical when one of the most highly rated restaurants was inside a brewery.
-I thought it would just be your everyday basic bar food like burgers, but I was very pleasantly surprised.
+We’ll be honest, we were skeptical when one of the most highly rated restaurants was inside a brewery.
+We thought it would just be your everyday basic bar food like burgers, but we were very pleasantly surprised.
 Nothing wrong with burgers, of course!
-I was just amazed at the variety, quality, and the service.
-We ended our meal by splitting the bread pudding with a side of ice cream.
+We were just amazed at the variety, quality, and the service.
 Everything was absolutely outstanding.
 Keep in mind, they also offer brewery tours of the facility right on site.

 Visiting the Ice Castles